 All the capabilities of a VMware SDDC are available to you in the VI workload domain's environment, such as creating, provisioning, and deploying virtual machines, configuring the software-defined networking features, and so on.

-Updates/Patches Available updates for the workload domain.
+Updates Available updates for the workload domain.
 Update History Updates applied to this workload domain.
 Hosts Names, IP addresses, status, associated clusters, and capacity utilization of the hosts in the workload domain and the network pool they are associated with.
 Clusters Names of the clusters, number of hosts in the clusters, and their capacity utilization.
 Edge Clusters Names of the NSX Edge clusters, NSX Edge nodes, and their status.
-Security Default certificates for the VMware Cloud Foundation components.
-For more information, see Certificate Management.
+Certificates Default certificates for the VMware Cloud Foundation components.
+For more information, see Managing Certificates in VMware Cloud Foundation.